Table of contents:

 $ sudo add-apt-repository ppa:nilarimogard/webupd8 $ sudo apt update $ sudo apt install streamlink

-Afterwards, download the script manually like any distro other than Arch.
+Afterwards, clone the repo like any distro other than Arch.

 man wtwitch if you have the AUR package installed.